sparkssss/AequeVox/README.md

 Link: [DOI](https://zenodo.org/record/5819312)

-Additionaly, the tables used for analysis are also included in the Analysis section.
+Additionally, the tables used for analysis are also included in the Analysis section.

 ## Caveats